 "We are always trying to put bandaids on outcomes instead of addressing the input, that create the outcomes" - Tracy Courtney

-After many years of using common methods of training horses which were lengthy and not always effective, I realized that there must be a better way.
+After many years of using common methods of training horses which were time consuming & not always effective, I realized that there must be a better way.
 I transitioned into problem solving, where I travelled around for a number of years teaching people how to solve problems.
-Over time, I found that people didn't continue using the methods shown and the problems would return.
+Over time, I found that people didn't continue using the methods shown & the problems would return.
 I also learned that although I was giving people comprehensive tools to solve individual problems, I would have to return repeatedly because these tools didn't offer simple solutions to other unwanted behaviour.
-I wasn't giving people lasting solutions to solve multiple problems, which led them to become discouraged and quit trying.
+I wasn't giving people lasting solutions to solve multiple problems, which led them to become discouraged & quit trying.

-If I were to ask you in this moment if you can recognize and understand what your horse is thinking and feeling in any given moment, what would your answer be?
+If I were to ask you in this moment if you can recognize & understand what your horse is thinking & feeling in any given moment, what would your answer be?
 Many would answer no. If we were to inquire deeper into the root of this question, what might we realize?
-That the things we have learned and methods we currently use to work with our horses don't include these fundamental understandings.
+That the things we have learned & methods we currently use to work with our horses don't include these fundamental understandings.
 Therefore, our current beliefs hold no value in order to connect to horses at a much deeper level.

-We must be willing to step outside of our comfort zones and set aside everything we think we know and believe in, to open a new door of possibilities.
-We must be willing to shift our normal and comfortable rigid thought processes of assumptions, comparisons and judgements into an open and inquisitive mindset.
-We must let go of the stories we believe about how things have and should work.
-These ideas only serve to create confusion and frustration.
+We must be willing to step outside of our comfort zones & set aside everything we think we know & believe in, to open a new door of possibilities.
+We must be willing to shift our normal & comfortably rigid thought processes of assumptions, comparisons & judgements into an open & inquisitive mindset.
+We must let go of the stories we believe about how things have & should work.
+These ideas only serve to create confusion & frustration.

-In disagreeing with statements, the possibility always exists to come up with a more or less correct answer at the intellectual level, but they are void of actual experience and deep conviction.
-In these cases, agreeing with this person would only encourage them to believe they have achieved genuine experience, when in fact they are only mechanically repeating a verbal formula.
+In disagreeing with statements, the possibility always exists to come up with a more or less correct answer at the intellectual level, but they are void of actual experience & deep conviction.
+In these cases, agreeing with a person would only encourage them to believe they have achieved genuine experience, when in fact they are only mechanically repeating a verbal formula.
 Intellectually they may seem convinced, but in action, they are unable to perform.
 Intellectual knowledge is of little value because it will always break down under stress.
-Experienced knowledge is understood at a much deeper level and remains constant.
-Intellectual knowledge and verbiage will always limit deeper states of understanding.
+Experienced knowledge is understood at a much deeper level & remains constant.
+Intellectual knowledge & verbiage will always limit deeper states of understanding.

-Common methods of training work as a start-stop process, in an active and reactive concept.
-We tell our horse to do something, expect compliance and them to do something else.
-We create a plan of action that we would like to achieve, but horses don't function smoothly with this dictative and non-flowing model of thinking.
+Common methods of training work as a start-stop process, in an active & reactive concept.
+We tell our horse to do something, expect compliance & them to do something else.
+We create a plan of action that we would like to achieve, but horses don't function smoothly with this dictative & non-flowing model of thinking.
 They become confused because they don't normally think this way.
 Their thought processes move in a flowing pattern of continuous melding, one into the next.
-They have to learn to adopt this type of thinking/movement through gradual and patient understanding.
+They have to learn to adopt this type of thinking/movement through gradual & patient understanding.

-By focusing on reading body language and what it represents, this frees the mind of other thoughts and transforms the mind's habit of statements into open inquisitiveness with practice.
-What's being learned and understood through the horse's communication creates interest in the process to continue understanding.
-My intentions aren't to make any statements about good or bad, right or wrong, but to encourage you to look deeper into your habits and belief systems.
+By focusing on reading body language & what it represents, this frees the mind of other thoughts & transforms the mind's habit of statements into open inquisitiveness with practice.
+What's being learned & understood through the horse's communication creates interest in the process to continue understanding.
+My intentions aren't to make any statements about good or bad, right or wrong, but to encourage you to look deeper into your habits & belief systems.

 The ultimate goal is to redirect the thoughts before they become a physical action.
 During demos, I must allow the behaviours to be seen to facilitate the premise.
 Why is FEARLESS so difficult for some?
-Because it's the opposite of everything you've been taught.
-It forces you to see horses through a whole new set of eyes.
-It's time for the next step in how we see and work with horses.
+Because it's the opposite of everything we've been taught.
+It forces us to see horses through a whole new set of eyes.
+It's time for the next step in how we see & work with horses.